dueca/dueca/doc/simplesimulation.md

 As you can see, it is an XML file.
 It currently has only one module in there, `flexi-stick`, from the project at the `FlexiStick.git` URL.
+However, the `dueca-gitscript` project entered a URL alias here, `dgrpub:///`.
+This is done on the basis of the environment variable set earlier, which ended in `_pub`, in this way the `modules.xml` file does not need to be modified if ever the access to the URL from which you borrow FlexiStick changes, updating the environment variable will fix that.

 When we borrowed the module, the `dueca-gproject` script pulled the code from the remote repository, and put it in an appropriate place.
 If we later would want to clone our project somewhere else, the `dueca-gproject` script will look at the appropriate `modules.xml`